 Some didn’t lose any weight, but they did benefit from the formula.
 As one buyer comments, “These give me energy but I didn’t lose.”

 Our research shows a single concern, like ineffectiveness, can inhibit long-term success.
-If QuadraLean doesn’t assist in weight-loss, that’s a big concern.
+There’s a concern if some users don’t see results after using QuadraLean.

 The Science – “Valid Claims?”

 The official QuadraLean website says the product is “scientifically formulated” to support weight-loss.
-We couldn’t find any clinical studies backing the claims and RSP Nutrition does not give links.
+We couldn’t find any clinical studies backing the claims.
+But, what we did find was research into the ingredients.
+There’s solid science showing the effectiveness of CLA and the benefits of acetyl-l-carnitine to performance.
+There’s also studies showing ChromeMate and green tea promote metabolism.
 For us at DietSpotlight, finding scientific research is critical.
-If there is no science, why bother purchasing the supplement?
+With this one, we found some.

 The Bottom Line – Does QuadraLean Work?

-If you’d like to rock your best body, we recommend going with a cost-effective product with clinically proven ingredients and no known harmful side effects.
+If you’d like to lose those extra pounds, we suggest a product with clinically-tested ingredients and no known harmful side effects.

 Previous QuadraLean Review (Updated March 20, 2014):